pact-foundation/pact-ruby-e2e-example/README.md

 # Pact Ruby End to End Example
-Code base to use for recreating issues in the ruby implementation of pact.
-Please fork it and modify to recreate your own issue.
+Code base to use for demonstrating features or recreating issues in the ruby implementation of pact.
+Please fork it and modify to demonstrate or recreate your own code.

 ## Usage